 We aim to promote and protect the rights of children in Scotland as set out in the United Nations Convention on the Rights of the Child (UNCRC).
 For an introduction to children's rights why not follow this Scottish Government 10 minute training course Introducing Childrens Rights to boost your knowledge.

 We produce a regular Scottish e-bulletin with up-to-date, local information for families.
-February 2020 E-Bulletin ia now out.
+Spring 2020 E-Bulletin is now out.

 The Melting Pot